Qiskit/qiskit-metapackage/docs/qc_intro.rst

 and :math:`Y` operators) are interesting in that they are coherent, meaning that there is no entropy generation as a result of their application.
 They are reversible and the prior state of the data in the circuit could be reconstructed if desired.
+Note that with only :math:`H`, :math:`rZ`, :math:`CX`, and measurement gates, i.e. a universal
+gate set, we can construct any quantum circuit, including those efficiently computing the dynamics of any physical system in nature.

 Alternatively, we can also introduce decoherent operators, notably measurement, which do not abide by this rule of "conservation of information."
 "Measurement", represented by